tavisca-nilesh/single-form-poc/README.md

 ## Overview

 This Angular application serves as a POC to explore whether a single form can persist data upon changing the journey type.
-The app aims to demonstrate the ability to maintain form data even when the user switches between different journey types within the application.
+The app aims to demonstrate the ability sto maintain form data even when the user switches between different journey types within the application.

 ## How to Run the Application